rudametw/rudametw.github.io/_posts/2013-02-07-first-github-pages-post.md

 <!--more-->

-This part shouldn't show in the summary blog page.
+This part shouldn\'t show in the summary blog page.